-Flag Day, June 14th, is set aside to celebrate the Red, White, and Blue.
-During these days, it is important to know why the flag is celebrated and what those colors represent.
+Flag Day, June 14, is set aside to celebrate the Red, White, and Blue.
+In these tumultuous, divisive times, it is important to know why the flag is celebrated and what those colors represent.

 Betsy Ross – who lived and died on a Philadelphia street not far from where America was founded at Independence Hall – will always be remembered for sewing the first American flag.

 That house is festooned outside with dozens of those flags and is marked by a historical sign saying, “Betsy Ross (1752-1836).
 Credited with making the first stars and stripes flag, Ross was a successful upholsterer.”

 Dr. Peter Lillback, the founder of Providence Forum, has written frequently about early American history.
 He said of Ross, “She was a seamstress and an upholsterer.
 When you’re standing in front of the Betsy Ross house, you’re seeing a single mom doing something to take care of her family.”

 By age 30, Betsy Ross had become a widow not once, but twice.

 The Founding Fathers had worked on a design and colors for the first flag to represent their 13 colonies coming together to form a soon-to-be free nation.
 Each color meant something special to these Founders.